Cáceres, Spain: Neighbourhoods

-Shopping and cuisine
+Cuisine

-The small streets in the historical centre have many small shops selling typical products.
+The small streets in the historical centre have many shops selling typical products.
 The convents sell homemade sweets and pastries.
 Typical wines from Extremadura are affordable, full-bodied reds.
 Local liqueurs include cherry liqueur from the nearby Jerte valley, or other original liqueurs such as chestnut and blackberry.
-Other produce in the Province include sheep's cheese (Torta del Casar, is not made of goat's milk, but with milk from merino sheep), fig cake, chestnuts, hams and other pork products, lamb, olive oil, and paprika (pimentón de la Vera).
+Other produce in the province include sheep's cheese (Torta del Casar, is not made of goat's milk, but with milk from merino sheep), fig cake, chestnuts, hams and other pork products, lamb, olive oil, and paprika (pimentón de la Vera).

 Salt-cured ham and red wine are produced locally and are officially recognized by the Spanish government.
 Both goat's and sheep's cheese are produced by traditional methods and renowned throughout the country.
-Cáceres is also famous for its stews, roast meats (especially pork, lamb and game), fried breadcrumbs (migas), trout, pastries and honey.
+Cáceres is also famous for its stews, roast meats (especially pork, lamb, and game), fried breadcrumbs (migas), trout, pastries, and honey.

 Sports

-Among others notable sport teams, Cáceres is home to association football team CP Cacereño who currently play in the Tercera División and the professional basketball teams Cáceres Basket, who play the Liga LEB Oro, and Club Baloncesto Al-Qazeres, who play the Liga Femenina.
-And Rugby Union Extremadura CAR Cáceres playing DHB, 2nd National división.
+Among others notable sport teams, Cáceres is home to association football team CP Cacereño who currently play in the Tercera División; the professional basketball teams Cáceres Basket, who play the Liga LEB Oro and Club Baloncesto Al-Qazeres, who play the Liga Femenina; and Rugby Union Extremadura CAR Cáceres playing DHB, 2nd National división.

-Transport

-The city is served by the Cáceres railway station.
-Also, across the street is the bus terminal, with multiple buses daily to other cities.